 President and CEO of JFKIAT

-“BlipTrack has positioned CVG on the technology cutting edge of real-time wait analytics and efficiency planning.
-The solution provides us with immediate visibility to the customer experience and resource effectiveness with throughput planning.
-BlipTrack allows us to put the customer at ease at a critical stress point and instills our expectations around superior customer experience.”
+“BlipTrack provides us with immediate visibility to the customer experience and resource effectiveness with throughput planning.
+The solution allows us to put the customer at ease at a critical stress point and reinforces our expectations around superior customer experience.”
 Read more

 Vice President, Customer Experience at CVG